Providing Divorce Mediation Services Throughout California

 In cases where mediation does not succeed, alternative dispute resolution is always possible.
 If needed, couples can even resort to litigation.
 However, mediation failing could reveal some areas that need more work, which can allow for a fresh mediation approach with an expert mediator like Dina Haddad.

-To avoid complications during post-mediation, Dina provides a few resources, like a 90-item Divorce Mediation Checklist and 15 Divorce Mediation Tips to help couples brace themselves and avoid issues during the divorce.
+To avoid complications during post-mediation, Dina provides a few resources, like a 90-item Divorce Mediation Checklist and Divorce Mediation Preparation Guide and 15 Divorce Mediation Tips to help couples brace themselves and avoid issues during the divorce.

 Do You Need a Lawyer in Divorce Mediation?